Fannon/mobo-documentation/Modeling/manual.md

 The `$abstract` keyword is not inherited, so children of abstract objects don't have to explicitly set abstract: false.

 #### itemsOrder
-To easily change the order of the items array, the keyword `itemsOrder` can be used.
+To change the order of the items array, the keyword `itemsOrder` can be used.
+This becomes necessary when the inherited items do not end up in the desired order.

-The order is defined through an array of the IDs of the items.
-The ID is the filename of the referenced object.
+The `itemsOrder` keyword takes an array of the IDs of the items.
+(The ID is the filename of the referenced object.)
+Any items that have not been mentioned will be appended at the bottom in their original order.

 ```yaml
 itemsOrder: